-In 2013, the company donated $36.5 million in cash and in-kind support to local nonprofit organizations.
+The company donated nearly $34.5 million in cash and in-kind support to local nonprofit organizations in 2018.
 Examples include:

-- Walt Disney World Resort is a valued partner to Coalition for the Homeless of Central Florida, which for the past few years has been recognized as one of the top Disney’s Helping Kids Shine grant recipients.
-As part of this recognition, the Coalition continues to receive ongoing comprehensive support from Disney, which includes board service, assistance in the maintenance and improvement of Coalition facilities, more than 18,000 meals donated annually and donations of warm clothing in the winter.
+- Walt Disney World Resort is a valued partner to the Coalition for the Homeless of Central Florida.
+As part of this recognition, the Coalition continues to receive ongoing comprehensive support from Disney, which includes board service, assistance in the maintenance and improvement of Coalition facilities, more than 9,000 meals donated annually and donations of warm blankets in the winter.

-In addition, Walt Disney World Resort is the largest corporate contributor to the Heart of Florida United Way.
-In 2013 Disney Cast Members donated more than $3.6 million to the United Way to help non-profit agencies meet social services needs in Orange, Osceola and Seminole Counties.
+- Walt Disney World Resort is the largest corporate contributor to the Heart of Florida United Way.
+In 2018, Disney and its Cast Members donated more than $3.4 million to United Wayto help nonprofit agencies meet social services in Central Florida and beyond.

 VoluntEARS Show Character

-In 2013, Disney VoluntEARS gave more than 308,000 hours toward improving the lives of Central Floridians, ranging from donating more than 3.1 million school supplies to local students, to serving more than 9,000 meals to the homeless.
-More than 750 Walt Disney World VoluntEARS received the President’s Volunteer Service Award from the White House for contributing more than 100 hours of service.
-VoluntEAR efforts include:
+- In 2018, Disney VoluntEARS logged more than 360,000 hours toward improving the lives of Central Floridians.
+Efforts ranged from donating more than 206,000 school supplies to local students, to serving more than 9,000 meals to the homeless.

-- Disney annually recognizes a VoluntEAR of the Year and VoluntEAR Team of the Year with $2,500 cash donations to the charity of their choice.
+- Disney annually recognizes a VoluntEAR of the Year, VoluntEAR Team of the Year and VoluntEAR Family of the Year with $2,500 cash donations to the eligible charity of their choice.

 Walt Disney World Resort works with children’s wish-granting organizations around the world to make Disney dreams come true.
 Whether it’s a desire to dance with Cinderella, or a chance to play football with Mickey Mouse, Walt Disney World Resort helps create special memories for children with life-threatening medical conditions.
 Disney-themed wishes continue to be the most popular requests from children with the Make-A-Wish Foundation.

-In 2013, Disney hosted more than 7,000 wish trips for children and donated complimentary tickets valued at more than $10 million to Give Kids the World Village and other wish-granting organizations.
+- In 2018, Disney hosted more than 8,400 wish trips for children and donated complimentary tickets valued at more than $17 million to Give Kids the World Villageand other wish-granting organizations.